isaaclee12/ScheduleMaker/README.md

 ---

+## TODO:

+- New Features:
+  - Add "Update shifts" screen to complete CRUD functionality
+  - Be able to set employees, positions, and locations in another database
+  - Refactor the code to increase efficiency + have better code patterns
+  - Add tests for all fields and such

+- Fix bugs:
+  - DatePicker and Fontawesome symbols appearing over NavBar
+  - Django won't update databse even when successfully adding rows. idk why

+- Aesthetics:
+  - Mobile responsiveness
+  - Better CSS please!

+- Document the whole thing down to the last line, for your own reference later when you make another CRUD app
-TODO: Add a section on how to do the django migrations
+- Add README a section on how to do the django migrations
+- Containerize the whole thing in Docker
+- Deploy on Azure

 ## About the Data: